-A lot of banks and credit unions now offer the option to open an account online, and there’s a growing number of online-only financial institutions that provide higher interest rates and lower fees.
+Many banks and credit unions offer the option of opening an account online, and a growing number of online-only financial institutions provide higher interest rates and lower fees.

 Setting up a new bank account online is simple, as long as you’re prepared.
 Here’s how to do it.

 1. Figure out what kind of account you need

 Not all bank accounts are the same.
 You’ll need to decide what makes the most sense for your situation and your financial goals.

 These accounts are used to make routine payments — typically with a check or debit card — and receive deposits, like your paychecks.
 They’re convenient if you’re planning to use the money in your account for day-to-day spending, but they also earn very little interest.
 If you’re hoping to use your new account to stash some (or all) your savings, a checking account isn’t the best option.

 These accounts are used to set aside funds for longer periods of time.
 A high-yield savings account is a solid option if you want your deposits to accumulate decent interest and grow over the years.
 But savings accounts sometimes come with high fees, and you might not have quick, consequence-free access to your money if you need it fast.

 These hybrid accounts combine the convenience of a checking account with the high interest of a savings account and are mainly offered by online-only financial institutions.